abrg-test/abrgportfolioEN/README.md

 # Audrey Borrego's portfolio
 This repository is a collection of my QA practice and skillset.

+You will find an example a Test Plan under the Yarnder project as well as examples of ticket reports under the Issues tab.

 [Version FR 🇫🇷](https://github.com/abrg-test/abrgportfolioFR)
 ## About me
 🙌 I am a beginner QA tester passionate about improving products and user experience.